This article originally appeared on VICE UK.

 Walk around Cannes during the film festival and you'll encounter a strange mix of creatures.
 The legitimately super wealthy, those who bathe in Moët and holiday in big game hunting reserves; the wannabe wealthy, who split their rented Ferraris over two credit cards and minesweep leftover martinis; and the chancers, who stand outside screenings with handmade cardboard signs, constantly on the prowl for premiere tickets, slamming into the free bar any opportunity.
 These are our people.

 We had a chat with a few of them to pick up some tricks of the trade.
-For example, here's how – on the off-chance you have two spare weeks to pack everything in and go on the blag in Cannes – you get into an after-party where you can stand near Salma Hayek for a bit: lock a chair to some railings near some high-traffic red carpet events, wear a suit or ball gown in the warm Cannes heat and write on an envelope in French that you'd take any spare invites.
+For example, here's how—on the off-chance you have two spare weeks to pack everything in and hustle your way into Cannes—you get into an after party where you can stand near Salma Hayek for a bit: lock a chair to some railings near some high-traffic red carpet events, wear a suit or ball gown in the warm Cannes heat, and write on an envelope in French that you'd take any spare invites.
 Surprisingly, this occasionally works.

-Here's what else we learned from some of Cannes' chancers.
+Here's what else we learned from some of Cannes's chancers.

 VICE: Hi.
 Where are you from?

 Guy in horse's head: I'm originally from Peru, but I grew up in San Francisco.